Anidipta/Crypton/README.md

 # Crypto

-show.py --> a random python file to view the data stored in the userdata.db
+show.py --> a random python file to view the data stored in the data.db